Stuart Myall: Hastings United

-Myall transferred to Southern League Premier Division club Hastings Town prior to the start of the 1998–99 season, having previously had a spell on loan at the club during the 1996–97 season.
-The club resigned from the Southern League in 1999 after a fifth-place finish, but was reinstated to the Southern League First Division East for the 1999–00 season.
-Myall won the first silverware of his career during the 2001–02 season, when he helped Hastings to the Southern League First Division East title.
-Myall suffered an injury hit 2002–03 season and his woes were compounded by the club (now renamed Hastings United) being relegated straight back to the Southern League First Division East.
-He made 17 appearances and scored three goals during the 2002–03 season.
-Myall left Hastings in February 2004, after making 19 appearances and scoring four goals during the 2003–04 season.
-Myall made over 250 appearances during his time with the Arrows.
+Myall joined Southern League Premier Division club Hastings Town (later renamed Hastings United) before the 1998–99 season, having previously been on loan there during the 1996–97 season.
+The club resigned from the Southern League in 1999 but was reinstated to the First Division East for the 1999–2000 season.
+Myall won his first silverware during the 2001–02 season, helping Hastings secure the Southern League First Division East title.
+He endured an injury-plagued 2002–03 season, during which the club was relegated.
+Myall made 17 appearances and scored three goals that season.
+He departed in February 2004 after 19 appearances and four goals in the 2003–04 season, having made over 250 appearances overall for the club.

 Eastbourne Borough

-Myall transferred to Southern League Premier Division club Eastbourne Borough in February 2004 and made eight appearances during what remained of the 2003–04 season.
-Despite an 11th-place finish, the club was elevated to the new Conference South for the 2004–05 season.
-He made only 9 appearances prior to his departure in February 2005.
+Myall moved to Southern League Premier Division club Eastbourne Borough in February 2004, making eight appearances in the remainder of the 2003–04 season.
+Despite finishing 11th, the club was promoted to the newly formed Conference South for the 2004–05 season.
+Myall made nine appearances before leaving in February 2005.

 Folkestone Invicta

-Myall transferred to Isthmian League Premier Division club Folkestone Invicta on 12 February 2005.
-He made 9 appearances and scored one goal during what remained of the 2004–05 season.
-Myall was a virtual ever-present during the 2005–06 season and made 41 appearances, scoring three goals.
-He made six appearances during the early part of the 2006–07 season, before leaving the club in September 2006.
-Myall made 56 appearances and scored four goals during his time with the Seasiders.
+Myall joined Isthmian League Premier Division side Folkestone Invicta on 12 February 2005, making nine appearances and scoring one goal in the rest of the 2004–05 season.
+He was nearly ever-present in the 2005–06 season, with 41 appearances and three goals.
+Myall left after six appearances in the early 2006–07 season, totalling 56 appearances and four goals.

 Horsham

-Myall transferred to Isthmian League Premier Division club Horsham in September 2006 and made 31 appearances and scored one goal during the 2006–07 season.
-Myall left Horsham at the end of the 2007–08 season, after making 33 appearances over the course of the campaign.
-He made 64 appearances and scored one goal during his time with the Hornets.
+Myall signed for Isthmian League Premier Division club Horsham in September 2006, making 31 appearances and scoring one goal in the 2006–07 season.
+He departed at the end of the 2007–08 season after 33 appearances, totalling 64 appearances and one goal.

 Eastbourne United Association

-Myall transferred to Sussex County League Second Division club Eastbourne United Association in December 2012.
+Myall joined Sussex County League Second Division club Eastbourne United Association in December 2012.

-Late career
+Later career

-While resident in Malaysia, Myall played for Kuala Lumpur Expat & Veterans League club KL International.
-After moving to Hong Kong, he played for veterans' club Discovery Bay, which finished as champions of the Legal League in the 2014–15 season.
+While living in Malaysia, Myall played for Kuala Lumpur Expat & Veterans League club KL International.
+In Hong Kong, he played for veterans' club Discovery Bay, winning the Legal League title in the 2014–15 season.

 Coaching and managerial career

-In the late 1990s and early 2000s, Myall spent time in the US, coaching children in Atlanta and Chicago.
-As of April 2022, he was manager of Eastbourne Town Vets.
+In the late 1990s and early 2000s, Myall coached children in the United States, in Atlanta and Chicago.
+He co-founded Eastbourne Town Veterans with former teammate Danny Simmonds around 2015.
+As manager, he led the team to victories in the Sussex Veterans Challenge Cup, including the 2022 final where they retained the title.